SEO Competitor Analysis in 6 Steps

-What is SEO competitor analysis?
+What is competitor analysis for SEO?

 SEO competitor analysis involves identifying who your competitors are from an SEO standpoint, then using that information to reverse-engineer a strategy that will help you outrank them on search engines.